 I am always disappointed when sweet corn season ends.
 In fact, I tend to convince myself it lasts longer than it does.
 Usually, by the time I get around to freezing any, it is too late.
-So, I’ve resigned myself to being okay with the last ears of the season (as I’ve preserved/frozen many other items) and I’m okay that this will probably be my last meal with corn until next year (when you live in the midwest, buying sweet corn for the store just isn’t an option).
+So, I’ve resigned myself to being okay with the last ears of the season (as I’ve preserved/frozen many other items) and I’m okay that this dish will probably be my last meal with corn until next year (when you live in the midwest, buying sweet corn from the store just isn’t an option).
 These samosas were the perfect way to send out the last of the summer sweet corn.

-These samosas are a bit of work (but really not too much compared to other doughs.)
+These samosas are a bit of work (but really not too much compared to other doughs).
 They make great party snacks and really taste great hot or at room temperature.
 I was able to get 24, 3-bite samosas out of this, so plan ahead.
-You can also freeze before baking and pull out to bake when you need a snack or a quick meal.
+You can also freeze before baking and thaw them to bake when you need a snack or a quick meal.

 - 2 cups whole wheat pastry flour

 - 2/3 cup water

 - 1 tablespoon cumin seeds

 - 1 tablespoon coriander seeds

 - 2 ears corn (roughly 1 1/2 to 2 cups corn kernels)